 UEs operating in SNPN access mode only select cells and networks broadcasting both PLMN ID and NID of the selected SNPN or its equivalent SNPN.

+If the UE is registered to access for Localized Services, the UE performs cell (re-)selection to equivalent SNPN only if the validity information is configured and met.

 NOTE: Further details on the NR idle and inactive mode procedures for SNPN cell selection is defined in TS 38.331 [28] and in TS 38.304 [50].